 Transition To Raw

-Possible outcomes of switching to raw
+Possible Outcomes of Switching to Raw

 Many dogs make the switch to raw without any noticeable effects however the following can occur:

 If your dog regurgitates their food then don’t be alarmed.
 This is a natural process that occurs because the dog was expecting their normal diet and has prepared the wrong stomach enzymes for digestion.
 They will usually eat it again once regurgitated which, while not the most pleasant of things to witness, is also perfectly normal.
-This can also be caused by dogs eating their raw too fast so consider a slow feeder bowl to slow them down.
+This can also be caused by dogs eating their raw too fast so consider a slow feeder bowl or licky mat to slow them down.

 There are a few reasons why a dog can lose weight when switching to a raw diet.
 It can be that they are not receiving enough food which will simply be rectified by increasing the amount you give them or that their system is not used to processing and digesting the new food.
 Try a different switching technique if this happens.
 Also, at times dogs initially lose the water content they hold from stopping a carbohydrate-rich diet (kibble).
 This appears to look like a sudden drop in weight and a trimmer waist line appearing.
 This is due to water loss so don’t be alarmed and trust the feeding guides.

 Can I continue to feed dry dog food?

 We do not advocate feeding raw on top of processed feed ongoing due to the differing ways and speed the diets are digested (as highlighted above), as this may compromise your dog's digestion.
 If you feed a high carbohydrate food (kibble) alongside a high protein diet, any excess calories will be readily converted to fat and thus can lead to obesity.
 Once you make the switch to raw, you should discontinue feeding kibble or any other processed diet.